macostrans/DataGenerator/README.md

 Don't use -d if you want to debug.

 b) Adding SSL

-This is the hard part where I had do a lot of configuration to automate SSL for all domains. is used the below links to learn and do it: https://www.youtube.com/watch?v=liV3c9m_OX8 https://docs.technotim.live/posts/traefik-portainer-ssl/
+This is the hard part where I had do a lot of configuration to automate SSL for all domains.
+The link below explains this comprehensively:

+https://www.youtube.com/watch?v=liV3c9m_OX8
+https://docs.technotim.live/posts/traefik-portainer-ssl/